dev-rajshekhar/twitter_clone/README.md

-## Twitter Clone
+## Twitter Clone (Work in Progress)

-#This is a dummy app for  Twitter Clone.
-It will use the following thigs
+This is a dummy app for  Twitter Clone.
+It will use the following things
 - React Navigation
 - React Native Animated
 # ScreenShot